Pete Astudillo: Artistic style

 Cabrera found Astudillo to seamlessly combine his artistic flair with his vocal abilities, delivering an engaging and captivating live performance.
-Astudillo is known for his engaging stage presence and penchant for interaction with his audience–a practice he values deeply, recognizing that his fans attend his shows not merely to witness him perform, but to actively participate in the music experience.
+Astudillo is known for his engaging stage presence and penchant for interaction with his audience.
 His performance style is characterized by its dynamic energy and infectious rhythms, often involving the crowd.
 He attributes his approach to concert performances to Selena, whose stage persona left a mark on Astudillo's performance style.
 During one of his performances, music critic John Leland of Newsweek, found Astudillo's performance as being a quintessential Tejano moment: a first-generation Mexican American blending the traditional roots of the cantina with contemporary vibes of video culture from northern America.
 Leland enjoyed Astudillo's fusion of his Tex-Mex music and the vernacular typically used in rap music and the music scene in the South Bronx.
 Elizabeth Campbell of the Fort Worth Star-Telegram discerned Astudillo's vocals as opulent and refined, amidst his tenure alongside Los Dinos on tour.

-Astudillo's songs draw from personal experiences, reflecting varied emotions.
-While often melancholic, he asserts that not all of his repertoire is sad and finds authenticity to be paramount.
-Astudillo considers himself a meticulous songwriter who is open to unconventional ideas like using "stupid" in "Estupido Romantico".
-He prioritizes originality, pushing creative limits for impactful recordings and eschewing haste for distinction.
-Astudillo's fusion of Latin music with Afro-Caribbean rhythms enchanted audiences, transcending Texas borders with a sophisticated sound, noted by Marty Racine of the Houston Chronicle.
-Despite being indefinitely linked with Selena, Astudillo remains unperturbed by the persistent inquires about his time with her, remaining proud of his origins.
-Tarradell credits Astudillo as the mastermind behind Selena's sound.
-He coauthored Selena's top-selling and most popular songs, cemented him into music history.
 Astudillo has authored or collaborated on some of the most popular Tejano songs of the 1990s, including most of Selena's repertoire and "Estupido Romantico".
-John Lannert of Billboard magazine, observed that Astudillo's impact on the US Latin music scene lies in his role as a songwriter collaborator.
+John Lannert of Billboard magazine observed that Astudillo's impact on the US Latin music scene lies in his role as a songwriter collaborator.
 Astudillo was inducted into the Tejano Roots Hall of Fame by 2019.
 Astudillo expressed that while he may not be able to sing indefinitely, his ability to write will endure while he's alive.